Joe Kennedy: Smuggler or Bootlegger?

 Some argued the Underworld helped Kennedy win the West Virginia primary in 1960 and thus helped elect him.
 That state was predominantly Protestant and Kennedy was Catholic.
 The nation had never elected a Catholic as president.
 Others argued the Mob influenced the final vote tally in Chicago that determined Kennedy’s narrow win in the presidential election.

 According to either theory, the Underworld wanted to regain its pre-Castro influence in Cuba in gambling.
-And the election of Kennedy was supposed to help When this did not happen under JFK’s watch, they felt betrayed.
-And they felt betrayed when Attorney General Robert Kennedy started to prosecute Underworld figures.
+And the election of Kennedy was supposed to help.
+When this did not happen under JFK’s watch, they felt betrayed.
+And they felt further betrayed when Attorney General Robert Kennedy started to prosecute Underworld figures.
 The assassination of JFK stopped this prosecution.
-But when Robert Kennedy decided to run for President in 1968, he too was assassinated, to stop his being elected and continuing to persecute the Underworld.
+When Robert Kennedy decided to run for President in 1968, he too was assassinated, perhaps to stop his being elected and continuing to persecute the Underworld.

 These conspiracy theories rest on the assumption that it was Joe Kennedy who made the deals with the Underworld in 1960, either over West Virginia or over Chicago.
-To argue this, the theorists resurrect the story that Joe Kennedy’s ties to the mob dated back to Prohibition.
+To argue this, the theorists resurrect the story that their connection to Joe Kennedy was personal and dated back to Prohibition.